JuliaLang/www.julialang.org/blog/2023/06/PSA-dont-use-threadid.md

 [^yielding]: ~~~<h4>~~~Don't try to reason about yielding~~~</h4>~~~
 @@long-footnote
    Many existing uses of thread local state happen to be relatively robust and give correct answers only because the functions they are calling during execution do not yield.
-One may then think "well, I can just avoid this problem by making sure my code doesn't yeield", but we think this is a bad and unsustainable idea, because whether or not a function call will yield is not stable, obvious, or easily inspectable.
+One may then think "well, I can just avoid this problem by making sure my code doesn't yield", but we think this is a bad and unsustainable idea, because whether or not a function call will yield is not stable, obvious, or easily inspectable.

    For instance, if a function `f` is updated to include a background `@debug` statement or other forms of non-user-visible IO, it may change from being non-yielding to yielding.
 If during a call to `f`, the compiler encounters a dynamic dispatch where new code must be JIT compiled, a yield-point may be encountered, and any number of other internal changes could happen to code which can cause it to yielding.